Frequently Asked Questions

 A. The short answer is yes.
 Americans can buy real estate in France.
 There are many American families living, working, studying and enjoying French life.
 To learn more visit our blog.

-A. From the moment the pre-contract has been signed, it takes on average between 10 to 12 weeks for the whole purchasing process to be completed.
-There's a 10 day cooling off period.
+A. From the moment the pre-contract (compromis) has been signed, it takes on average twelve weeks for the whole purchasing process to be completed, there's a 10 day cooling off period.
+The whole process can take longer if you need a French mortgage or a loan to purchase the property.

 A. Not really, a target date is set in the 'compromis de vente' but should not be relied on in the early stages of the process to make travel arrangements etc ...
 We advise all our clients to wait until the process is well underway before asking to confirm that all is progressing according to plan to sign on the proposed date.
-The Notaires' duty is primarily to the French State, they will not hesitate to delay proceedings if any legal issues have not been adequately resolved.
+The Notaires' duty is primarily to the French State, they will not hesitate to delay proceedings if any legal issues have not been adequately resolved before signing the final acte authentique.

 A. The Notaire handling the purchase of your property will require a certain amount of documents.
 If you're preparing a viewing trip to France take care to take documents showing your full names, contact details, professions, birth and marriage certificates, passport copies, details of ex-husbands and wives.